-- 7. Drill two 1,6mm holes through the elevator using the control horn as a guide and screw the control horn in place. - 8.
-Attach clevis to the third hole in the control horn.
-Install a siliconee tube on the clevis. - Locate one nylon servo arm, and using wire cutters, remove all but one of the arms.
-Using a 2mm drill bit, enlarge the third hole out from the center to accommodate the elevator pushrod wire. - 10.
-Plug the elevator servo into the receiver and center the servo.
+- 5. Attach clevis to the third hole in the control horn. - 6.
+Locate one nylon servo arm, and using wire cutters, remove all but one of the arms.
+Using a 2mm drill bit, enlarge the third hole out from the center to accommodate the elevator pushrod wire. - Plug the elevator servo into the receiver and center the servo.
 Install the servo arm onto the servo.
-The servo arm should be perpendicular to the servo and point toward the middle of the fuselage. - 11.
-Center both elevator halves and hold them in place using a couple of pieces of masking tape. - 12.
-With the elevator halves and elevator servo centered, carefully place a mark on the elevator pushrod wire where it crosses the hole in the servo arm. - 13.
-Using pliers, carefully make a 90 degree bend up at the mark made.
-Cut off the excess wire, leaving about 8mm beyond the bend. - 14.
-Insert the 90 degree bend up through the hole in the servo arm, install one nylon snap keeper over the wire to secure it to the arm.
-Install the servo arm retaining screw and remove the masking tape from the elevator halves.
+The servo arm should be perpendicular to the servo and point toward the middle of the fuselage. - 8.
+Center both elevator halves and hold them in place using a couple of pieces of masking tape. - 9.
+With the elevator halves and elevator servo centered, carefully place a mark on the elevator pushrod wire where it crosses the hole in the servo arm. - 10.Using pliers, carefully make a 90 degree bend up at the mark made.
+Cut off the excess wire, leaving about 8mm beyond the bend. - 11.Insert the 90 degree bend up through the hole in the servo arm, install one nylon snap keeper over the wire to secure it to the arm.
+Install the servo arm retaining screw and remove the masking tape the elevator halves.